 Crispy Honey-Roasted Butternut Cranberries

-Category: Celebrate with Flavor
+Section: Celebrate with Flavor

 Butternut squash, roasted until crisp with olive oil and garlic, forms the hearty base of this colorful side.
 Sweet-tart cranberries, lightly tossed in honey and cinnamon, add bursts of flavor after a quick roast alongside the squash.
 Once plated, a sprinkle of crumbled feta cheese offers a creamy, tangy contrast, while pumpkin seeds contribute an irresistible crunch.
 This dish is simple to prepare, perfect for autumn or winter gatherings, and delivers a satisfying balance of savory, sweet, and tangy notes with every forkful.